 More than capable support for Schlosser came from Sándor Bródy in defence, Zoltán Blum in midfield and the cult figure of obese left winger Gáspár Borbás.

-Austria – Rapid Vienna
+AUSTRIA – Rapid Vienna

 Our last Quarter Final stage team is Austrian and comes in the familiar guise of Rapid Vienna.
-Like their Habsburgian counterparts over the border in Budapest, Rapid get the nod for being an outstanding side in a reasonable quality League.
+Like their Habsburgian counterparts over the border in Budapest, Rapid gets the nod for being an outstanding side in a reasonable quality League.
 Already defending champions, Rapid were unbeaten in their march to the 1913 Austrian title and dropped only three points all season.
 Underpinning their team were internationals like goalkeeper Josef Kaltenbrunner, midfielder Joseph Brandstatter and forward Leopold Grundwad

 And the winners of our imaginary tournament?
 Well, we think we’ve done well enough to pick a last eight.
 We’ll only be bold enough to suggest that the 1914 Champions of Europe would have likely originated from Glasgow, Birmingham or Sunderland.